EDVC-Python-Assignments/CIS3330-CODE-12-Web-Scrapping/README.md

 ## Deliverables

 * Python scripts used to download and process the data
-* CSV files with at least 30 records you collected.
-Your CSV must have at least three columns that complement or include other data you collected.
+* CSV file(s) with at least 30 records you collected.
+Your CSV must have at least three columns with the information you collected.